-- Tip 1: You can also select character styles from the font list in the Formatting toolbar. - Tip 2: If you have assigned a keyboard shortcut to the format style you can apply the style even more quickly: Select the text to which you want to apply it and press the assigned key combination. - Tip 3: Additionally, you can use the sidebar to apply styles and even modify them (see section "Character styles and the sidebar", page 121).
+Tip 2: If you have assigned a keyboard shortcut to the format style you can apply the style even more quickly: Select the text to which you want to apply it and press the assigned key combination.

 To remove a style, apply the "Normal" character style to the text.
-Keep in mind that text to which a character style has been applied can always be given additional formatting with Format > Character.
+Keep in mind that text to which a character style has been applied can always be given additional formatting (e.g. with the Format > Character menu command).